WileTheCoyote/Finding-Quality-Shots-In-The-NBA/README.md

 we have to dissect the makings of a shot and find out, on average, what makes one better than another.

--Look at nbaShotQuality.PDF to see the full write up for this project -The picturea and illustrations described within the nbaShotQuality.PDF can be seen in the Illustrations.PDF
+-Look at nbaShotQuality.PDF to see the full write up for this project

+-The pictures and illustrations described within the nbaShotQuality.PDF can be seen in the Illustrations.PDF